Review: Nikon D600

 A scene mode can be selected on the exposure dial to make the D600 even more beginner-friendly.
 When used, the camera will automatically choose the most appropriate settings with scene modes including Portrait, Landscape, Child, Sports, Close up and Pet portrait among others.
 The inclusion of this suggests Nikon thinks that the D600 isn't just going to sell to enthusiasts, but also beginners who need a bit of photographic help.

+Many photographers who've spent the last few years shooting with crop frame DSLRs are beginning to feel the pull of full frame.
+Prices are coming down as manufacturers target the consumer and enthusiast market.
+But if you're in the market for a full frame DSLR, should you consider the Nikon D600?
 Well, unless you already know you need something considerably more powerful like the Nikon D4, the answer is a resounding yes.
 The D600 is a fantastic quality camera capable of amazing images, all at a price-point which could prove a game-changer.

 The Nikon D600 offers much of the functionality of higher end full frame DSLRs at a much cheaper price.
 It also comes in a form-factor which could be more appealing to users who want to carry their camera around with them.